jenberg11/muse/AgileCamp2019Submissions.md

 ### Summary (Elevator Pitch) *
 A very brief (141 character) summary of the session topic.
 Think "elevator pitch".
 What will intrigue someone enough for them to say "I CANNOT miss this session!!".
 The audience for this section is the Attendee.
 Please proofread your entry because if you are selected, this summary will be published.

-> Walk away with quick activities to Skills to get you unstuck, help you communicate more powerfully, and brainstorm inclusively.
+> Take agility into your everyday!
+Learn 4 quick and powerful activities to get your team unstuck, help you communicate more powerfully, brainstorm more inclusively.

+OR

+> Evolve your team’s agility with a few powerful activities that will help them get unstuck, improve communication and collaboration, and brainstorm more inclusively.

 ### Description *
 Describe the key points of your session in terms of content by providing more details.
 What will you be covering?
 What are the principles?
 What does the session outline look like?
 Are there exercises?
 What is the timing for each section of the workshop?
 Specific timelines are very helpful.
 The audience for this section is the Selection Committee.

-> Your answer
+> At the heart of the Agile Manifesto is the customer... the humans that we design for.
+But what about the humans that are creating for the customer.
+This session will focus on the team of people creating the product and how to expand their ability to create and achieve extraordinary things together.

+> Specifically we'll focus on:
+> * how to get the energy moving when things get slow or stuck
+> * skills to help each other listen better and hear more
+> * methods of brainstorming that allow even the quietest voices to be heard
+> * acknowledging the humanity of the team in order to unleash their creative potential

+>....... need more stuff... pull from workshop pitch deck...

 ### What "category" would your workshop fall into? (pick only one) *

+> **Business Agility(??)**
-> Business Agility
+>
-Leadership and Culture
+> Leadership and Culture
+>
-Product Management and Strategy
+> Product Management and Strategy
+>
-Innovation and Design
+> Innovation and Design
+>
-Enterprise Agile Practices
+> Enterprise Agile Practices
+>
-Technical Enablement
+> Technical Enablement

 ### Learning Objectives *
 What are the outcomes and specific take-aways that the attendees will get from your session?
 What will they be able to do or how will this make their world of work better?

+> Inclusive brainstorming
+> Better listening
-> Your answer
+> Creative confidence
+> Power of play

 ### Your Presentation History/ Speaking Experience *
 Please provide descriptions of when and where you have presented on this topic in the past.
 Provide direct links to other references of previous work.
 Reviewers will take into consideration the presenter's experience in making selection. ***NOTE: Links to a video showing your speaking ability are preferred.
 Please include links to past videos of your speaking.***

+> I have spent the last decade designing and facilitating interactive trainings, workshops, team and leadership offsites that bring people together to learn, develop their capabilities, and accomplish specific goals.
+This session is a distilled sample of a curriculum that was part of an offering that has been presented in different manifestations to teams at Microsoft, Concur, T-Mobile, and Nordstrom, and Zynga.

 ### Target Audience *
 Primary level of audience understanding and comprehension that your session is intended for.

+> Foundational (less than 3 years)
+>
+> Advanced (3+ years)
+>
-> All
+> **XX All**

 ### Workshop Type (maximum 50 minutes) *
 What is the format of your session?

->  XXSkill Development Workshop
+> **XX Skill Development Workshop**
+>
-Presentation/ Case Study
+> Presentation/ Case Study

 ### "Hands-on" activities for the workshop. *
 Hands-on activities that promote engagement are MANDATORY.
 Describe the activity and how it applies to the topic of your workshop.

+> Energy Stoke (Pipecleaner Pipsqueak, 30 Circles, Bear-Hunter-Ninja, Worlds Greatest Fan)
+> Creative Confidence Activity
+> Emotional Check In (RULER)
-> Your Answer
+> 1-2-4-All Brainstorming
+> Worlds Best/Worst Listener

 ### Presenter Name(s) & Title(s) *
 First and Last Name of the person(s) presenting.